ostrolucky/Bulk-Bing-Image-downloader/README.md

 Say, for example, you only want images with the License type of "Public Domain"

+--filters License[2]

-Or lets say you want public domain clipart
+Or you want public domain clipart

 --filters License[2];ImageTypes[2]